 During the year ended December 31, 2014, cash provided by operating activities was \$60.3 million, primarily resulting from our net income of \$59.7 million and net cash provided by changes in our operating assets and liabilities of \$1.9 million, both partially offset by net non-cash gains of \$1.2 million.
 The net cash provided by changes in our net operating assets and liabilities during the year ended December 31, 2014 was primarily due to a \$59.4 million increase in deferred revenue due primarily to the deferral of the revenue recognition for several sales transactions resulting from the customer acceptance provisions of those arrangements, a \$13.9 million increase in accrued income taxes and an \$8.0 million increase in accrued expenses and other current liabilities, which included an increase of \$6.6 million for personnel-related accrued liabilities, such as accrued salaries and bonuses, due to the growth in our headcount.
-These sources of cash were partially offset by a \$46.6 million increase in accounts receivable as a result of an increase in sales and the timing of the related collections, a \$22.1 million increase in inventory due to anticipated growth in our business, and a \$6.6 million decrease in accounts payable primarily attributable to the timing of our payments for the purchases of inventory.
+These sources of cash were partially offset by a \$46.6 million increase in accounts receivable as a result of an increase in sales and the related collections, a \$22.1 million increase in inventory.